Paul Gruner: Minkowski diagram

 In May 1921, Gruner (in collaboration with Sauter) developed symmetric Minkowski diagrams in two papers, first using the relation $\sin\varphi=v/c$ and in the second one $\cos\theta=v/c$.
 In subsequent papers in 1922 and 1924 this method was further extended to representations in two- and three-dimensional space.
 (See Minkowski diagram#Loedel diagram for mathematical details).

 Gruner wrote in 1922 that the construction of those diagrams allows for the introduction of a third frame, whose time and space axes are orthogonal as in ordinary Minkowski diagrams.
 Consequently, it is possible that the coordinates of frames $S$ and $S'$ can be symmetrically projected onto the axes of this frame, making it to some kind of "universal frame" involving "universal coordinates" in respect to this system pair.
 Gruner noted that there is no contradiction to special relativity, since these coordinates are only valid with respect to one system pair only.
 He acknowledged that he wasn't the first to analyze such "universal coordinates", and alluded to two predecessors:

-In 1918 Edouard Guillaume asserted to have found a "universal time" $t$ in the sense of the Galilei-Newtonian absolute time by analyzing two frames moving in opposite directions, and subsequently claimed to have refuted the principles of relativity.
+In 1918 Édouard Guillaume asserted to have found a "universal time" $t$ in the sense of the Galilei-Newtonian absolute time by analyzing two frames moving in opposite directions, and subsequently claimed to have refuted the principles of relativity.
 (For an overview on the discussions with the relativity critic Guillaume, see Genovesi (2000)).

 Guillaume's error was pointed out by Dmitry Mirimanoff in March 1921, showing that Guillaume's variable $t$ in that specific example has a different meaning, and that no contradiction to relativity arises.
 Time $t$ is rather connected by a constant factor to time $\tau$ of what Mirimanoff called a "median frame".
 One always can find a third frame $S_0$ in which two relatively moving frames $S$ and $S'$ have equal speed in opposite directions.
 Since the derived coordinates are depending on the relative velocity of the system pair, and consequently are changing for different system pairs, it follows that Guillaume's universal time $t$ derived from $\tau$, has no "universal" physical meaning at all.
 Also Gruner came to the same conclusion as Mirimanoff, and gave him credit for the correct interpretation of the meaning of those "universal frames".
 While Gruner also gave Guillaume credit for finding certain mathematical relations, he criticized him in several papers for the misapplication of this result and the misguided criticism of relativity.